hydro-informatics/hydro-informatics.github.io/_sources/troubleshoot/dbg-telemac.md

 / ACCURACY OF SPALART-ALLMARAS : 1.E-6
 ```

-Moreover, variable time-step calculation may cause eternal model runs (i.e., activated with `VARIABLE TIME-STEP : YES`).
+Moreover, variable timestep calculation may cause eternal model runs (i.e., activated with `VARIABLE TIME-STEP : YES`).
 To deactivate variable time-step calculation use `VARIABLE TIME-STEP : NO` and define a `TIME STEP` (e.g., `1.`)

 ### Implicitation
 To increase model stability, modify the following variables or make sure that the variables are within reasonable ranges in the *CAS* file: